osteele/hackingthelibrary.org/_assignments/mini-project-1.md

 <i>Due {{ page.parts[1].due_date | date: '%a %b %-d' }}</i>

+<i>You may stop working on Part 1 eight hours out of class minus however long the lab work and readings took.
+(Your total out-of-class time is not required to total more than eight hours.)</i>

 * Demonstrable code in a GitHub repository.
 * A five-minute project review presentation.

 ## Part 2

 <i>Due {{ page.parts[2].due_date | date: '%a %b %-d' }}</i>

+<i>You may stop working on Part 1 eight hours out of class minus however long the lab work and readings took.
+(Your total out-of-class time is not required to total more than eight hours.)</i>

 The repository should answer the questions below.
 It can do this in the README, documentation in a doc folder, at readthedocs.org, or in GitHub pages.